americocunhajr/EPIDEMIC/paper/paper.md

 so members of COVID-19RJ felt the need to organize EPIDEMIC in a pedagogical way, to collaborate in the training of new researchers.
-Thus, in addition to EPIDEMIC being a research tool, it is an easy-to-use tool that provides a detailed tutorial with several examples, facilitating the insertion of new researchers in the field of epidemiology.
+Thus, in addition to EPIDEMIC being a research tool, it is an easy-to-use code that provides a detailed tutorial with several examples, facilitating the insertion of new researchers in the field of epidemiology.